AlexeyMatveev686/office-js-api/Word/ApiComment/Methods/Delete.md

 ## Example

-This example delets the comment from the document.
+This example deletes the comment from the document.

 ```javascript
 builder.CreateFile("docx");